dfinity/response-verification/examples/http-certification/assets/README.md

 });
 ```

-Now, we can look at the canister code.
+The rest of this guide will address the canister code.

 ## Lifecycle